Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.

 With the connection established the next step is HTTP connection analysis.

 Then, request header values and ordering can be used to identify the client.
-Web browser header generation is well understood and reliable, so it's on web scrapers to match it.
+Web browser headers generation is well understood and reliable, so it's on web scrapers to match it.
 For example, web browser send headers like User-Agent, Origin and Referer headers and in a specific order to boot.

 So, make sure to use HTTP2 and match header values and ordering of a real web browser.

-The final step is Javascript fingerprinting.
-This is a very powerful technique that can be used to identify a client based on the way it executes Javascript code.
+The final step is JavaScript fingerprinting.
+This is a very powerful technique that can be used to identify a client based on the way it executes JavaScript code.

 Since the server is allowed to execute almost any arbitrary javascript code on the client's machine it can extract a lot of information about the client like:

-Javascript engine details
+• JavaScript engine details

-Hardware and operating system information
+• Hardware and operating system information

-Web browser data and rendering capabilities
+• Web browser data and rendering capabilities

 Alternatively, we can use a headless browser to execute the javascript code.
 This is a much more reliable approach as it's very unlikely that the fingerprinting code will change.